TorrentofShame/verum-interactive-starmap/README.md

 ## Verum Interactive Starmap
 This is an interactive star map for [Arcadum's](https://twitter.com/GloriousArcadum) world of [Verum](https://www.worldanvil.com/w/verum-arcadum).
 Art is by [Yowto](https://twitter.com/yowto_) with permission for personal use only.
 The favicon used is the official logo of [The Living World of Verum](https://twitter.com/WorldOfVerum).

+The official home of this repository is at [https://gitlab.com/torrentofshame/verum-interactive-starmap](https://gitlab.com/torrentofshame/verum-interactive-starmap).

 > Disclaimer: I am not affiliated with [Arcadum](https://twitter.com/GloriousArcadum) nor [The Living World of Verum](https://twitter.com/WorldOfVerum).

 ## Demo